Kangana Ranaut Will DONATE LARGE Part Of Her Earnings To Cauvery Calling!

 Bollywood celebrities are in positions of power to influence the larger society in a massive way.
 Realising this power, Kangana Ranaut has decided to wholeheartedly support the 'Cauvery Calling' initiative by Isha Foundation.
 She has stated that she will be contributing a large sum of her earnings to this project, which aims to revitalise the river Cauvery by crowd-sourcing funds and planting trees in the river basin.

-Kangana Wants To Do Her Bit In Reviving Cauvery River
+Kangana Wants To Do Her Bit To Revive Cauvery River

 The current situation of water scarcity in Chennai and other places in India paints a stark picture of what our future will look like if we don't take appropriate corrective measures now.
 It is with this understanding that Kangana is saying that she will donate a large part of her earnings to Cauvery Calling.